-FCE FCE Club/Study Group/Council Name Club/Study Group/Council President State Phone Num Maryland FCE Club/Study Group/Council Contact Person Phone Nun nber To q ualify for this award the club, study group, council mus t do all of the follo wing: 1.
-Be represented at TWO of the following: District or Region Meeting Annual State Conference or Meeting National FCE Conference FCL Day at National Conference Date Date Date Date 2.
-Collect National and State FCE dues for all club or study gr by the established deadlines. oup members and r Date nail 3.
+FCE Club/Study Group/Council Name State Maryland FCE Club/Study Group/Council President Phone Number FCE Club/Study Group/Council Contact Person Phone Number To c ualify for this award the club, study group, cou ncil must do all of the following: 1.
+Be represented at TWO of the following: District or Region Meeting Date Annual State Conference or Meeting Date National FCE Conference Date FCL Day at National Conference Date 2.
+Collect National and State FCE dues for all club o by the established deadlines. r study group members and mail Date 3.
 Participate in a national, state or local membership drive.
 Date 4.
-Use at least four (4) National education programs per year 133 .
-List them here: 4 5.
-Provide two (2) sessions of leadership training to members available from National FCE.
-List programs here: 1 6.
-Participate in one community action project, networking wit FCE Community Service Award through your state organizate entry per state.
-Name of project and date completed: ation.
-National recog 7.
+Use at least four (4) National education programs 13 s per year.
+List them here:4 5.
+Provide two (2) sessions of leadership training to available from National FCE.
+List programs here: members from any of the approved FCL materials 12 6. orking with one or more groups.
+Apply for the National e organization.
+National recognition will be given to one (1 7.
 Send in all required reports on time.
-8. Participate in National FCE Week the 2 nd full week in Octob 1 per, and list your act ivity(ies) here: 9.
-Explain how you have used PUBLIC RELATIONS to promo ote and market FCE : a .
+8. Participate in National FCE Week the 2 nd full wee 1 c in October, and list your activity(ies) here: 9.
+Explain how you have used PUBLIC RELATIONS to promote and market FCE: á a.
 How did you use the local Newspaper?

-Approximate number of people reached through the paper b.
+Approximate number of people reached through b.
 How did you use TV or RADIO?

-- c.
-How did you use National FCE Educational programs for non-members? - d.
-What Community Service Projects did you participate in? - e.
-How did you promote any ACWW or International program? - f.
-How did you use the FamilyChoicE Media program? - g.
-What did you do to celebrate Family and Community Education Week - h.
+C. How did you use National FCE Educational programs for non-members? d.
+What Community Service Projects did you participate in? e.
+How did you promote any ACWW or International program? f.
+How did you use the FamilyChoicE Media program? g.
+What did you do to celebrate Family and Community Education Week h.
 Give any other information on ways you have used PUBLIC RELATIONS to promote and market FCE.

 When mailing the Outstanding FCE Award form please include clippings, pictures, brochures, and anything else you used in the promotion or marketing of FCE.

-Enclose them in a folder and mail by April 15th to: National FCE Headquarters 73 Cavalier Blvd Suite 106 Florence, KY 41042
+Enclose them in a folder and mail by April 15th to: National FCE Headquarters